 At the conclusion of this workshop participants will be able to:

-Distinguish the three types of families, and how each affects the parent/child relationship;
+Distinguish the three types of families, and how each affects the parent/child relationship, family dynamics and communication;

-Contrast the differences between punishment and discipline and explain why one works and the other only appears to work;
+Contrast the differences between punishment and discipline and explain to families why one works and the other only appears to work

-Identify life affirming skills to buffer children from sexual promiscuity, drug abuse and suicide
+Identify life affirming skills to buffer children from unhealthy behaviours, drug abuse and suicide